Tigris–Euphrates river system: Ecological threats

 Riparian entities have constructed dams along the Tigris–Euphrates river system as a method of water management in response to droughts.
 Turkey, for example, is in control of an estimated 45% of the system's water sources due to its dam constructions for water quantity and hydroelectric power.

 The drying of the marshes led to the disappearance of the salt-tolerant vegetation; the plankton rich waters that fertilized surrounding soils; 52 native fish species; the wild boar, red fox, buffalo and water birds of the marsh habitat.

 Climate change also affects the environmental and social well-being.
 Climate change and human interaction have directly impacted the Tigris–Euphrates river system, leading to a negative trend in water storage capabilities in the river basin.
 The combination of diminishing water levels in the Tigris–Euphrates river system and rising sea levels indicates the potential for rapid seawater intrusion in the river basin.
 This is especially concerning as the demand for clean water increases while the water supply decreases.
-Currently, the Middle East and North Africa are acknowledged as the most water scarce region in the world, with 61% of the population living in areas with high or very high water stress.
-As climate change worsens and population grows, water scarcity in the region is expected to worsen with 100% of people living in the Middle East and North Africa living in areas with high water stress by 2050.
+Currently, West Asia and North Africa are acknowledged as the most water scarce region in the world, with 61% of the population living in areas with high or very high water stress.
+As climate change worsens and population grows, water scarcity in the region is expected to worsen with 100% of people living in West Asia and North Africa living in areas with high water stress by 2050.